sramas15/Finding-Mnemosyne/README.md

 running locally on your machine, and also to have the command line util "psql" to play around in case you want to see the tables.

-After install postgres, create the tables:
+After installing postgres, create the tables:

     python manage.py migrate